-A resident of the USA, Hadelich is a regular guest performer with the New York Philharmonic, Boston Symphony, Chicago Symphony, Los Angeles Philharmonic, Philadelphia Orchestra, Cleveland Orchestra as well as the symphony orchestras in Atlanta, Dallas, St Louis, Minnesota, Pittsburgh, San Francisco, Toronto and Vancouver.
-He has collaborated with conductors such as Thomas Adès, Marin Alsop, Herbert Blomstedt, Andrey Boreyko, Lionel Bringuier, Stéphane Denève, Christoph von Dohnányi, James Gaffigan, Alan Gilbert, Hans Graf, Giancarlo Guerrero, Miguel Harth-Bedoya, Manfred Honeck, Jakub Hrůša, Kiril Karabits, Hannu Lintu, Andrew Litton, Cristian Mǎcelaru, Jun Märkl, Juanjo Mena, Ludovic Morlot, Andris Nelsons, Sakari Oramo, Andrés Orozco-Estrada, Peter Oundjian, Vasily Petrenko, David Robertson, Jukka-Pekka Saraste, Lahav Shani, Yan Pascal Tortelier, Kryzysztof Urbanski, Edo de Waart, Jaap van Zweden and the late Rafael Frühbeck de Burgos.
+A resident of the USA, Hadelich is a regular guest performer with the New York Philharmonic, Boston Symphony, Los Angeles Philharmonic, Philadelphia Orchestra and Cleveland Orchestra as well as the symphony orchestras in Atlanta, Baltimore, Cincinnati, Chicago, Dallas, St Louis, Minnesota, Montréal, Pittsburgh, San Francisco, Seattle, Toronto and Vancouver.
+He has collaborated with conductors such as Thomas Adès, Marin Alsop, Herbert Blomstedt, Andrey Boreyko, Stéphane Denève, Christoph von Dohnányi, Thierry Fischer, James Gaffigan, Alan Gilbert, Hans Graf, Giancarlo Guerrero, Miguel Harth-Bedoya, Manfred Honeck, Jakub Hrůša, Carlos Kalmar, Kirill Karabits, Louis Langrée, Hannu Lintu, Andrew Litton, Cristian Mǎcelaru, Jun Märkl, Juanjo Mena, Ludovic Morlot, Andris Nelsons, Sakari Oramo, Andrés Orozco-Estrada, Peter Oundjian, Vasily Petrenko, David Robertson, Donald Runnicles, Jukka-Pekka Saraste, Lahav Shani, John Storgards, Leonard Slatkin, Yan Pascal Tortelier, Kryzysztof Urbanski, Edo de Waart, Hugh Wolff, Jaap van Zweden.

 The son of German parents, Augustin Hadelich was born and raised in Italy and studied at The Juilliard School with Joel Smirnoff.
-He was Gold Medalist at the Indianapolis International Violin Competition (2006) and named winner of the inaugural Warner Music Prize in 2015.
-Other distinctions include an Avery Fisher Career Grant (2009), a Borletti-Buitoni Trust Fellowship (2011), Musical America’s “2018 Instrumentalist of the Year.”
+After winning the Gold Medal at the 2006 International Violin Competition of Indianapolis appearances on many of the world’s top stages quickly followed including Carnegie Hall, Wigmore Hall, Kennedy Center in Washington and Amsterdam Concertgebouw.
+Other distinctions include an Avery Fisher Career Grant (2009), a Borletti-Buitoni Trust Fellowship (2011), the inaugural Warner Music Prize (2015), and an Honorary Doctorate from the University of Exeter (2017).
 He plays the 1723 “Ex-Kiesewetter” Stradivarius violin, on loan from Clement and Karen Arrison through the Stradivari Society of Chicago.